james-willis/button_pressr/README.md

 This app is a simple example of how to use WebSockets in php.
 The WebSocket code is based on the chat demo from Ratchet's site.

-The site is a simple application that shows who has pressed the button recently.
+The site is a single page app that shows who has pressed the button recently.
 The idea for this site was inspired by a recent post on reddit's /r/node community.

 I'm using the web framework Silex for serving the web page and the WebSocket library Ratchet to manage